Third woman makes sexual misconduct allegations about Brett Kavanaugh

 Julie Swetnick, a client of attorney Michael Avenatti, alleged in a signed statement released Wednesday that Supreme Court nominee Brett Kavanaugh would drink to excess and "engage in abusive behavior" toward teenage girls while he was in high school.

 Swetnick alleged she became one of the victims of "one of these 'gang' or 'train' rapes."
-She did not say that Kavanaugh had sexually assaulted her.
+She did not say that Kavanaugh or Judge had sexually assaulted her.

 Kavanaugh called Swetnick's allegations "ridiculous" in a statement released by the White House on Wednesday.